virteal/l8/README.md

 .final( block) provides a solution that mimics the finally clause of the "try" javascript construct.
-The final block typically performs "clean up" work associated with the task it is attached too.
+The final block typically performs "clean up" work associated with the task or subtask it is attached too.

 ```
   var file